sowrhoop/cipher-blue/README.md

 ## Kernel Parameter Hardening

-Kernel args are applied locally (not injected during CI image builds).
+Kernel args are included in-tree via bootc kargs (`/usr/lib/bootc/kargs.d/10-cipherblue.toml`) and applied when the image deploys.
+The snippet below remains for manual adjustment on existing systems or for additional toggles.
 They persist across deployments.

 Option A - apply after install/rebase (recommended):